spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/third-party-integrations/payone/app-composition-platform-integration/payone-acp-app.md

 *  Payment is failed: `PaymentAuthorizationFailed` message.
 14. Further on, the order is processed through the OMS.

-All payment related messages mentioned above are handled by `\Spryker\Zed\Payment\Communication\Plugin\MessageBroker\PaymentOperationsMessageHandlerPlugin`, which is registered in `MessageBrokerDependencyProvider`.
+All payment related messages mentioned above are handled by `\Spryker\Zed\Payment\Communication\Plugin\MessageBroker\PaymentOperationsMessageHandlerPlugin`, which is registered in `MessageBrokerDependencyProvider::getMessageHandlerPlugins()`.

 ### Example of the headless checkout with PayOne